annastachurska/Tetris/README.md

 4. Bomb element.
 It is marked red.
 When it drops down and collides with element already present on the board it detopates all already taken elements in rage of 1 box.

 **Things to do:**:
-1. Add counter reducing the ability to use o
+1. Add counter reducing the ability to use special buttons.
+2. Possibility of 2-player game.
+3. Speed up when the points exceeds threshold value.
+4. Additional graphical options.